 - Read current scientific or trade literature to stay abreast of scientific, industrial, or technological advances.

-Biochemical Engineers with little to no experience tend to make between $52010 and $70960 while the more experienced ones make over $122840 per year.
+Biochemical Engineers with little to no experience tend to make between $50750 and $69890 while the more experienced ones can earn over $126200 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Biochemical Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Biochemical Engineers are DC, AK, MD, AL and VA.
+One of the easiest ways to increase your salary as a Biochemical Engineer is to move to a higher paying state like DC.
+Right now, the highest paying states for Biochemical Engineers are DC, MD, VA, AL and NJ.

-3 other factors that can increase your salary as A Biochemical Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Biochemical Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Biochemical Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Biochemical Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a PhD.

 Pros and Cons